• Skip to primary navigation

 ×

-Home » Recipes » Brined Grilled Chicken Wings with Alabama White BBQ Sauce
+Home » Recipes » Grilled Chicken Wings with Alabama White Sauce

-These grilled chicken wings are brined for flavor, dry rubbed, fire grilled, then drenched in a homemade white bbq sauce.
+These crispy chicken wings are brined for flavor and juiciness, dry rubbed, fire grilled, then drenched in homemade Alabama white BBQ sauce, so good!
 Get the recipe and get grilling!

-Brined Grilled Chicken Wings with Alabama White BBQ Sauce Recipe
+Grilled Chicken Wings Recipe with Alabama White BBQ Sauce

 If you're a fan of grilled chicken slathered in bbq sauce, this recipe is a must-try.
 Print it out today, add it to your recipe box.
 It will quickly become one of your new go-to chicken wing recipes.
 If you're a fanatic like me, you'll love this one.